-Renata S. S. Guizzardi, Gerd Wagner, Lora Aroyo
+Renata S. S. Guizzardi1, Lora Aroyo^{1,2}, Gerd Wagner3

-Computer Science Department - University of Twente (UT) P.O.
-Box 217 - 7500 AE Enschede - The Netherlands souza@cs.utwente.nl Institute of Informatics, Brandenburg University of Technology at Cottbus - Germany Email: G.Wagner@tu-cottbus.de Department of Computer Science - Eindhoven University of Technology (TU/e) P.O.
-Box 513 - 5600 MB Eindhoven - The Netherlands L.M.Aroyo@tue.nl
+1Computer Science Department - University of Twente (UT) P.O.
+Box 217 - 7500 AE Enschede - The Netherlands {souza, aroyo}@cs.utwente.nl 2Department of Computer Science - Eindhoven University of Technology (TU/e) P.O.
+Box 513 - 5600 MB Eindhoven - The Netherlands L.M.Aroyo@tue.nl 3Department of Information & Technology - Eindhoven University of Technology (TU/e) P.O.
+Box 513 - 5600 MB Eindhoven - The Netherlands G.Wagner@tm.tue.nl

 Abstract.
-Collaborative learning motivates active participation of individuals in their learning process, which often results in the attaining of creative and critical thinking skills.
-In this way, students and teachers are viewed as both providers and consumers of knowledge gathered in environments where everybody teaches and learns, by interacting with each other.
-Peer-to-peer networking reflects and supports this non-hierarchical relationship between teachers and students in a collaborative learning community.
-In this paper we present Help&Learn, an agent-based peer-to-peer helpdesk system to support extraclass interactions among students and teachers.
+In this paper we present an analysis and modeling case study for agent mediated knowledge management in educational environments: Help&Learn, an agent-based peer-to-peer helpdesk system to support extraclass interactions among students and teachers.
 Help&Learn expands the student's possibility of solving problems, getting involved in a cooperative learning experience that transcends the limits of classrooms.
 To model Help&Learn, we have used Agent-Object-Relationship Modeling Language (AORML), an UML extension for agent-oriented modeling.
 The aim of this research is two-fold.
 On the one hand, we aim at exploring Help&Learn's potential to support collaborative learning, discussing its knowledge management strategy.
 On the other hand, we aim at showing the expressive power and the modeling strengths of AORML.